Gardening/Greenery/Garden Insects | My Indoor and Outdoor Photography

 Golden Birdwing Butterfly

-If you are an animal lover like I am, you should invite butterflies and bees to your party.
-Make your own garden an educational ground and a lovely place to enjoy all of the agents that are involved in pollination by inviting pollinators to visit your garden.
+If you are an insect lover like me, you should invite butterflies and bees to your own garden, make your own garden an educational ground and a lovely place to enjoy all the agents of pollination.

 The Rainforest Butterfly House is an ideal location for conducting research on butterflies and taking photographs of them.
-Let us work together to ensure the survival of our country’s indigenous butterflies by preserving and protecting their habitats.
+Let us work together to ensure the survival of butterflies by preserving and protecting their habitats.

 Thank you for reading my blog!